 We base our solution on ideas from [12], which uses Immune optimization in assembly planning.
 While assembly planning is quite close to our problem, and hence there are some differences between our method and theirs.
-An overview of the algorithm is presented in Figure 3.
 Next, we will describe our Immune selection operation in detail.

 The first step is concerned with calculating affinity and concentration.
 To calculate the affinity, a Hamming distance is used to calculate the difference between the fittest antibody and every other antibody.
-The concentration is based on the affinity of antibodies, and is calculated according to Eq.
-(2).
+The concentration is based the affinity of antibodies, and is calculated according to formula (2).

-3. Clonal selection Operation
+4.3.
+Clonal selection Operation

 The clonal selection operation is the second important step.
 We adopt the clonal selection operation that [10] proposed for pattern recognition.
-An overview of the algorithm is presented in Figure 4, and we will describe this here in more detail.
+An overview of the algorithm is presented in Fig 4.1, and we will describe this here in more detail.